 Apart from demolishing her mother’s violin with Pete Townshend-like vehemence at age three, Gretchen’s passion for all things guitar didn't fully surface until her early teenage years.
 It was under the tutelage of classical guitarist Phillip de Fremery, a student of Andrés Segovia, that Gretchen began her path on the instrument.
 Her father, noted writer and former editor-in-chief of Guitar Player Magazine, Don Menn, was quick to point her in the direction of the greats as soon as she expressed interest in guitar.

 While earning a degree in music at Smith College, Gretchen’s adventurous approach to her education would foreshadow her approach to the guitar.
-She convinced a professor to allow her to launch a special studies project on the intricate and unclassifiable music of Frank Zappa.
-Her analyses of “The Sheik Yerbouti Tango” and “The Girl in the Magnesium Dress” showed a love for epic, melodic, genre-shattering rock and roll composition that would manifest later in her original instrumentals.
+She convinced a professor to allow her to launch a special studies project on the music of Frank Zappa.
+Her analyses of “The Sheik Yerbouti Tango” and “The Girl in the Magnesium Dress” showed an interest in genre-bending composition that would manifest later in her original instrumentals.

 STICKS AND STONES